Who can complain?

 - Your Contact telephone number or E-mail Address

-- The complaint is acknowledged immediately and then forwarded to the appropriate Nodal Officer of the concerned Service Window.
+- The complaint is acknowledged and then forwarded to the appropriate Nodal Officer of the Service Window.

-How to complain about the services provided by Ministerial SERVICOM Units
+How to complain about the services provided by Servicom

-If you are not happy with the services provided by the MSU at any stage before the conclusion of the complaints review, please telephone or write to SERVICOM Office Presidency immediately and we will try to facilitate the resolution of the complaint.
-We will acknowledge your complaint within 5 working days of receipt and respond to your concerns within 10 working days.
+If you are not happy with the services provided by SERVICOM at any stage before the conclusion of the review, please telephone or write to us immediately and we will try to resolve any problem.
+Following the review, if you remain unhappy about the way in which we have conducted the review, rather than with the decision that SERVICOM has made, please let us know.
+We will acknowledge your complaint within 5 working days of receipt and respond to your concerns personally within 10 working days.

 What to expect when you complain